South Africa: 12 Epic Experiences Around Cape Town (and Beyond)!

 Our beach had rocks that were fun in both hide and low tide.

-You wouldn’t believe the number of new card games we learned after traveling for 18 months straight…
+You wouldn’t believe the number of new card games one can learn with one’s children after traveling for 18 months straight…

-Goodbye to our quiet South African life and hello to our next stop…Madagascar!
+Goodbye to our quiet South African life and hello to our next crazy stop…Madagascar!

 Leave a Reply